inlets/inlets-operator/README.md

 ### [inlets PRO](https://github.com/inlets/inlets-pro)

 * Automatic end-to-end encryption of the control-plane using PKI and TLS
+* Punch out multiple ports such as 80 and 443 over the same tunnel
 * Tunnel any TCP traffic at L4 i.e. Mongo, Postgres, MariaDB, Redis, NATS, SSH and TLS itself.
 * Tunnel an IngressController including TLS termination and LetsEncrypt certs from cert-manager
-* Punch out multiple ports such as 80 and 443 over the same tunnel
 * Commercially licensed and supported.
 For cloud native operators and developers.

 Heavily discounted [pricing available](https://inlets.dev/) for personal use.

 ### [inlets OSS](https://github.com/inlets/inlets)

-* No encryption enabled for the control-plane.
+* No encryption configured
-* Tunnel L7 HTTP traffic.
+* Tunnel L7 HTTP traffic only
 * Punch out only one port per tunnel, port name must be: `http`
-* Free, OSS, built for community developers.

 If you transfer any secrets, login info, business data, or confidential information then you should use inlets PRO for its built-in encryption using TLS and PKI.